LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/articles.md

 #### Create the domain

-1. Navigate to Intent Builder.
+1. Navigate to Intent Manager.
 2. Click **New domain** in the upper-right corner.
 3. Enter a name for the domain, e.g., "Tutorial Domain."
 4. Click **Add Domain**.